Dottie-Doutre/Unit-18_Dottie-Doutre/README.md

 The code that conducts the steps in recording, storing data and validating the transactions on the blockchain ledger is within the "Starter_Code" folder.

 PyChain.py is a VS Code file containing the code.
-To open and use it in a user-friendly interface:
+To open and use it within a user-friendly interface, follow the steps below:

 1. Open your GitBash or Terminal.
-2. Pip install streamlit (if not already done so).
+2. Activate your dev environment.
-3. Navigate to where the PyChain.py file is stored.
+3. Pip install streamlit (if not already done so).
-4. Activate your dev environment.
+4. Navigate to the folder where the PyChain.py file is stored.
 5. Input into GitBash or Terminal $ streamlit run pychain.py

 This will then open on your local host URL.